henriettekhn/MLinPractice/README.md

 The features to be extracted can be configured with the following optional parameters:
 - `-c` or `--char_length`: Count the number of characters in the "tweet" column of the data frame. (see script/feature_extraction/character_length.py)
 - `--exclamation_count`: Count the number of exclamation marks used in the repective tweet. (see script/feature_extraction/exclamation_count.py)
+- `--number_hashtags`: Count the number of hashtags in the "tweet" column. (see script/feature_extraction/number_hashtags.py)

 Moreover, the script support importing and exporting fitted feature extractors with the following optional arguments:
 - `-i` or `--import_file`: Load a configured and fitted feature extraction from the given pickle file.
 Ignore all parameters that configure the features to extract.